Family Mediation Services in Tampa & Sarasota

 STANDARD RATE AND APPLIES TO COMBINED GROSS INCOME IN EXCESS OF $100,000 ANNUALLY

-Do not go through this alone.
-The divorce lawyers at Sessums Law Group are experienced professionals who can help you achieve whatever arrangement you seek.
+Are you interested in learning more about the mediation process at Sessums Law Group?
+We’re here for you!
+The family law mediation lawyers at Sessums Law Group, P.A. are experienced professionals who can help you achieve whatever arrangement you seek.
 Call us at 813-435-5058 or contact us online today for more information.